 If you go by a joint-by-joint approach, which Rick and I discussed in an interview, your joints will alternate.
 Usually, they alternate from joints of stability to joints of mobility.
 With your spine fused in your lumbar area now, you have lost a lot of mobility, so you have to ensure that you’ve almost excessive mobility in that upper back area.

 Rick Kaselj: Yeah, I think excess may not be the word, but you are looking at trying to get as much thoracic movement as you can throughout that thoracic spine.
-Some people might have greater movement or mobility in the lower thoracic spine and less in the upper thoracic spine, so trying to build that movement in the thoracic spine but balancing it without going crazy.
+Some people might have greater mobility or movement in the lower thoracic spine and less in the upper thoracic spine, so trying to build that movement in the thoracic spine but balancing it without going crazy.

 This means you do a hundred repetitions of thoracic mobility daily and start getting into the overused side of things.
 It could be harmful as opposed to beneficial.
 It’s that balance that people need to find.